 Master of Science in Clinical Rehabilitation and Mental Health Counseling

-The Master of Science in Rehabilitation Counseling is a 60-unit professional degree
+The Master of Science in Clinical Rehabilitation and Mental Health Counseling is a

-program designed to cover two to three years of full-time coursework, including a
+60-unit professional degree program designed to cover two to three years of full-time

 The program is ranked among the top 25 in the country by the U.S. News and World Report